jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 Outside of Chile, I can identify three interest groups that have been naming and building things in honor of Salvador Allende: socialists, democrats, and Chileans.
 All three reflect who Allende was, but each interest group has their own reasons to honor Allende, which in turn reflects who they are (or who they think they are).

+Notes about images:

-Photos used throughout this project come from the file category ["Monuments and memorials to Salvador Allende"](https://commons.wikimedia.org/wiki/Category:Monuments_and_memorials_to_Salvador_Allende) at Wikimedia Commons, an underrated source of free-to-use files.
-Each file contains a description which helps provide context to the file and this project.
+* Images used throughout this project come from the file category ["Monuments and memorials to Salvador Allende"](https://commons.wikimedia.org/wiki/Category:Monuments_and_memorials_to_Salvador_Allende) at Wikimedia Commons, an underrated source of free-to-use files.
+Each file contains a description in English and/or other languages, which helps provide context to the file and this project.
+* To minimize copyrighted content in this [free-to-use](/LICENSE) [repository](/MIT_License.txt), there are links to each place with photos and details (usually in Spanish, the main language used in _Una calle Salvador Allende_).

 ### Socialists (regardless of whether they uphold peaceful democratic values or not)